florin-git/E-Farmers/insertions_service/README.md

 - Start the django server: `/path/to/E-Farmers/insertions_service$ python3 manage.py runserver`

 ## React
 - Make sure you have install and setup ReactJS.
-Please follow this [tutoral](https://e-farmers.atlassian.net/wiki/spaces/EF/pages/4554753/Setup+ReactJS?atlOrigin=eyJpIjoiMmQ5MDM3YmZlMGNkNDYzNThlNjMyNjk0ODUwYWY2NDQiLCJwIjoiaiJ9).
+Please follow this [tutorial](https://e-farmers.atlassian.net/wiki/spaces/EF/pages/4554753/Setup+ReactJS?atlOrigin=eyJpIjoiMmQ5MDM3YmZlMGNkNDYzNThlNjMyNjk0ODUwYWY2NDQiLCJwIjoiaiJ9).

 - All the needed npm packages should be installed, but if you have some problems you can find the packages I installed in the file `react_packages.txt`.
+I used React v **17.0.0**.

 - Start React server (you have to be in the `frontened` folder): `npm start`